natcap/invest.users-guide/source/waterpurification.rst

 .. figure:: waterpurification_images/routing_equations.png

-The model then aggregates the loading that reaches the stream from each pixel to the sub-watershed then to the watershed level.
+The model then aggregates the loading that reaches the stream from each pixel to the subwatershed then to the watershed level.
 The user can then compare this load (adding the point sources loadings if any) to a known (observed or simulated using another water quality model) measurement and adjust export coefficients and removal efficiencies (vegetation retention) as needed until the modeled load matches the measured load for each point of interest.
 The user should consider the likely impact of in-stream processes in any calibration work as this model does not include in-stream processes. pixel

 To calculate the amount of service delivered, the model decreases retention by the amount of 'allowed' pollution in the water body of interest, if an allowed amount is given.
 This step accounts for regulations that define a concentration of contaminants of concern.
 In other words, in water bodies where there is a water quality standard, watershed retention of nutrients that would lead to river concentrations below that standard should not be counted as an environmental service since people in effect do not care if that low amount of pollution occurs.
 In that sense, the model does not give credit to retention of nutrients below the user-defined threshold.
 If a threshold is given, the service level is calculated in biophysical terms as follows: